-Last month, the Associated Press exclusively covered the first round of potential COVID-19 vaccine injections given to four Seattle-area volunteers, of which Sirull was one.
+In March, the Associated Press exclusively covered the first round of potential COVID-19 vaccine injections given to four Seattle-area volunteers, of which Sirull (pictured above) was one.

 Her first experience was much like a standard doctor’s office experience.
 This time, however, it was different because social distancing measures were more noticeable.
 Before she could walk through the doors of Kaiser Health Research Center in Seattle, a staff member posted outside took her temperature and handed her a mask.
 If multiple volunteers showed up at the same time, clinic staff made sure they stayed at least six feet apart.

 Watch the interview with Rebecca Sirull about participating in the first human trial for Moderna's COVID-19 vaccine:

 “It’s interesting to notice how much they’ve ramped up social distancing,” Sirull said.

 Throughout the trial, Sirull has felt good.
 That doesn’t indicate whether the vaccine is working or not, but she says it does give her a sense that the injection she received is safe.
 She reported her symptoms and took her temperature for eight days after receiving both injections, and it’s been consistently normal.

 Kaiser is also in the process of trials for a higher dose (250 mcg compared to Sirull's 25 mcg) of the vaccine, and recently started accepting older volunteers (three new study groups age 56–70 and three groups age 71+).
 Sirull notes that these are good indicators of the vaccine’s safety.